(Page Updated on 23/02/2022)

 In England, face coverings are no longer required by law:

-We expect and recommend that members of the public continue to wear face coverings in crowded and enclosed spaces where you come into contact with people you don’t normally meet.
-For example, on public transport.
+The legal requirement to wear a face covering no longer applies.
+However, the government suggests that you continue to wear a face covering in crowded and enclosed spaces where you may come into contact with people you do not normally meet.

 Customers, visitors or staff may choose to wear face coverings in any setting.

 Face coverings and face masks will continue to be required in health and care settings to comply with infection prevention and control (IPC) and adult social care guidance.
 This includes hospitals and primary or community care settings, such as GP surgeries.
 They must also be worn by everyone accessing or visiting care homes.

 You are required to wear a face covering on entering these healthcare settings and must keep it on until you leave unless you are exempt or have a reasonable excuse for removing it.

 There are some circumstances where people may not be able to wear a face covering:

 Please be mindful and respectful of such circumstances.
 Some people are less able to wear face coverings, and the reasons for this may not be visible to others.